nsforth/vxrifa/README.md

 }
 </code></pre><p>
-Now you can get {<tt>VxRifaReceiver</tt> with <tt>VxRifaUtil.getReceiverRegistrator</tt>
+Now you can get <tt>VxRifaReceiver</tt> with <tt>VxRifaUtil.getReceiverRegistrator</tt>
 which creates by calling <tt>VxRifaReceiver.registerReceiver</tt> any needed eventBus.consumer and calls methods of Calculator whenever receives messages from other actors.<br>
-Other Verticles should use {@link VxRifaUtil#getSenderByInterface} that returns VxRifa-driven implementation of Calculator which send messages on methods calling under the hood.
+Other Verticles should use <tt>VxRifaUtil.getSenderByInterface</tt> that returns VxRifa-driven implementation of Calculator which send messages on methods calling under the hood.
 For example:
 <pre><code>
 ....
 CalculatorVerticle ....

 Calculator calc_impl = new CalculatorImpl();
-VxRifaReceiver&lt;Calculator&gt; registrator = VxRifaUtil.getReceiverRegistrator(vertx, Calculator.class);
+VxRifaReceiver<Calculator> registrator = VxRifaUtil.getReceiverRegistrator(vertx, Calculator.class);
 Future<?> when_registered = registrator.registerReceiver(calc_impl);

 ....
 Some other verticles that wants to use Calculator API ....